 Expert-Level Minimalist Hacks

-Below, you’ll discover some exciting ways to start living a minimalist lifestyle and quickly too.
+Below, you’ll discover some exciting ways to quickly start living a minimalist lifestyle.
 If you find you can’t fully commit to minimalism as a whole, we have some other options as well.

 You don’t have to be a die-hard minimalist to sport the aesthetic.
 If you absolutely can’t live without the causes of your clutter woes, there are plenty of hacks for the softcore minimalists out there:

 Catchall corners: Use a medium-sized wicker basket, pegboard, or decorative ladder shelf to create a “drop zone.”
-You can easily stow away your roaming keys, coats and outerwear, and miscellaneous accessories without creating an eyesore or stuffing it somewhere you won’t remember to look later.
+You can easily stow away your roaming keys, coats, outerwear, and miscellaneous accessories without creating an eyesore or stuffing it somewhere you won’t remember to look at later.